 Director of Finance and Administration

 Ronny has worked at the League for over 18 years starting as an Animal Care Technician.
 She graduated from Virginia Tech with a degree in Business Management.
 Over the years, she has shared her home with dogs, cats and a hamster.
-Currently, her home is ruled by two cats.
+Currently, her home is ruled by a cat and a dog.

 Director of Community Programs

 Jennifer provides humane education lessons to schools and community groups, summer kids’ month programs, and shelter tours.
-She also manages several League programs, including the League’s volunteer, fostering, and community services programs.
+She manages several League programs, including the League’s volunteer, humane education, and community services programs.
 Jennifer is a 1998 graduate of West Virginia University, where she majored in Biology.
 She served as a Peace Corps Agriculture/Forestry volunteer in Panama from 1999-2001 and is fluent in Spanish.
 Jennifer has been with the League since 2003.
 She is a lifelong lover of all animals but is partial to dogs and birds.
+Jennifer passed the Certification for Volunteer Administration in April 2016 (exp 2021) and is also on the Board of Directors of the Association of Professional Humane Educators, currently serving as their Treasurer.

 Edward Maher, LVT, MBA